 104.6 RIGHT OF ENTRY.
-The Building Official or his or her authorized representative may enter any building, structure or premises at all reasonable times in order to carry out the purposes of this Code, including to inspect for compliance with this Code or to perform any duty imposed upon the Building Official by this Code.
+Whenever it is necessary to make an inspection to enforce any of the provisions of this Code, or whenever the Building Official or his authorized representative has reasonable cause to believe that there exists in any building or upon any premises any condition or eode violation which makes such building or premises unsafe, dangerous, hazardous, or insanitary, Tthe Building Official or his or her authorized representative may enter any such building, structure or premises at all reasonable times in order to carry out the purposes of this Code, includings to inspect for compliance with this Code the same or to perform any duty imposed upon the Building Official by this Code; provided that if such building or premises be occupied, he shall first present proper credentials and request entry; and if such building or premises be unoccupied, he shall first make a reasonable effort to locate the owner or the persons having charge or control of the building, structure, or premises and request entry.
 If such entry is refused, the Building Official or his or her authorized representative shall have recourse to every remedy provided by law to secure entry.